-Guaranty & Liens:
+Guaranty & Liens FAQ

-Is a personal guaranty required from the borrower?
+Is a personal guaranty required?

 Owners having 20% or more of the borrowing business must provide a personal guaranty.
 Lenders may require other individuals to guarantee the loan as well.
 The guaranty by owners of less than 20% may be limited or full.
 All individuals guaranteeing the loan must provide a personal financial statement.